lucatume/reroute/README.md

 Reroute
 ========

 A small URL router in PHP built out of liquid rage.
+(There were no decent, lightweight URL routers for PHP 5.2 at the time)

+Its core was inspired by the excellent [klein.php](https://github.com/chriso/klein.php) project.

+Reroute is known to work on PHP 5.2 and above.

 ### How it works

+Reroute has only 2 public methods: `add` and `run`.

-In your `index.php` file, using your Reroute instance's `add()` method, you build up a key-value list of routes and closures.
+In the site's `index.php` file, using a Reroute instance's `add` method, you build up a key-value list of routes and closures.

+When you're done adding routes, you call the Reroute instance's `run` method.

-When the requested url matches that route, the closure fires and provides the necessary HTML.
+When a requested URL matches a known route, the matching closure fires and provides the necessary HTML.
 All other URLs are redirected to a hard-coded closure (your 404 error page).

 Reroute was designed for clean URLs and thus doesn't give a hoot about file extension.